hb0424/Notes/EverydayDialoguesAtWork/01YourFirstYearAtWork.md

 > G: Let me tell you a little secret, Usually, after my lunch break, I call the sandwich shop across the street and have something sent to my office.
 If the boss is around, I eat in the broom cupboard!
 > A: Oh dear!
 You don't have to hide it; you know there's no rule against eating at you desk.
 You know, if you feel like some company, maybe today I'll join you.
 I know which sandwich place you mean and I really fancy one of their meatball subs!

+# Making New Friends

+## Dialogue 1
+Work Assignments(At a meeting during the coffee break Sylvia has a conversation with colleague.)
+> Annabel: Your presentation was excellent.
+I really envy you.
+> Sylvia: Oh, oh, thank you?
+Why?
+> A: Well, I noticed the great results you've got.
+The staff are outselling all of the other sales department in the Beijing area.
+> S: Yes I'm lucky we have a great team.
+But of course my main area is accounts.
+Your team were doing pretty well last year, what happened this year.
+> A: We've had some trouble with delivery dates.
+Often the orders are not on time, so some of our customers have changed supppliers.
+> S: It's always a blow when a good customer goes to one of your competitors.
+> A: So, we always seem to be behind schedule because we are always chasing something which should have already been completed.
+> S: What do think the problem is?
+Logistics?
+> A: To be honest, I think it's a employee problem.
+Maybe we aren't selective enough when we hire new staff.
+> S: Have you thought of implementing a training scheme?
+Make it compulsory, so no one can get out of it.
+Maybe then things will run better.
+Obviously, I don't really know too much about this.
+> A: Obviously you do.
+That's a really good idea.
+I mean, the people in your area are well trained, that's easy to see from your figures.
+> S: We believe in training, in-house and ongoing.
+You can never learn too much, that's what I always say, whatever field you are in, we all contribute to the success of the company.